Get scopolamine (generic for Transderm Scop) online prescriptions for nausea

 Scopolamine is available in its generic form or under the brand name Transderm Scop.

-Scopolamine is primarily used as a treatment for nausea and vomiting in patients who have just had surgery, or as a treatment for motion sickness.
-Anesthesia given before surgery often makes patients nauseous, even to the point of vomiting.
-Many surgeons will pre-medicate the patient to prevent this side effect.
+Scopolamine may also be prescribed to treat nausea and vomiting in patients who have just had surgery.
 Scopolamine may be administered before the surgery, or a few hours before the patient wakes up to prevent these uncomfortable symptoms.

 Motion sickness is a feeling of nausea or queasiness that affects nearly one in three Americans.
 The dizziness that characterizes the condition is caused by your brain struggling to make sense of the sensory information that your eyes, inner ear, and body are providing.